joinpursuit/AC_4_Web/units/fundamentals/lessons/objects/object_exercises.md

 #### Recipe

 * Create an object to hold information on your favorite recipe.
-It should have the following properties: `title`, `numberOfServings`, and `ingredients` (an array).
+It should have the following properties: `name`, `servings`, and `ingredients` (an array).
 * Create a loop that logs the recipe information, so it looks like:

 ```javascript